 Interest and Investment Income

-Interest and investment income paid to you must be be reported on the appropriate Form 1099 by the institution or company paying the income if it exceeds $10 for the year.
-Form 1099-INT is used by banks or other institutions paying interest, and Form 1099-DIV for dividends.
-You must report the total of your interest and investment earnings on your Form 1040 or Form 1040A.
+If interest and investment income paid to you exceeds $10 for the year it must be be reported on the appropriate Form 1099 by the paying institution or company.
+Form 1099-INT is used by banks or other institutions paying interest, and Form 1099-DIV for dividends from stocks.
+You could receive several different 1099 forms from different payers.
+You must report the total of all 1099s, including your interest and investment earnings, on your Form 1040 or Form 1040A (for taxes before 2018).